Entropy Coding

 6 zlib

 zlib is based on DEFLATE, which in turn is based on LZ77 [71] and Huffman coding.
-Therefore, zlib exploits the repetition of symbols and also, the the 0-order statistical redundancy2.
+Therefore, zlib exploits the repetition of symbols and also, the 0-order statistical redundancy2.
 One of the main advantages of zlib is that is quite fast compared to symbol encoders such as HC and AC.

 Nowadays, zlib is a keystone in data manipulation because it is the basic library used in such important applications as Zip and Gzip.